-This post is dedicated to rookie dronies as well as seasoned experts.
+This post is dedicated to rookie drones as well as seasoned experts.
 Those who are already familiar with the art of image processing will have programs such as Lightroom that process RAW photos.
 This post is meant to edit images using the free MacOS program “Apple Photos” that was previously called as “iPhoto”.

 RAW is a file format for images that takes in optimum information from the camera sensor and stores it in a larger format than JPEG that is typically five times its size in bytes.
 Most of the DJI gear let the pilot configure the image type as RAW or both as RAW and JPEG.
 In the latter case, the drone captures and stores two images – one processed with JPEG configuration and the other in RAW format.

 This question is open for debate.
-If you carry out a lot of post processing, then RAW is the way to go since it contains detailed light and color information which gives you more space to work around with.
+If you carry out a lot of post-processing, then RAW is the way to go since it contains detailed light and color information which gives you more space to work around with.
 However, if you only indulge yourself in minor tweaks and adjustments such as cropping and light adjustments, the JPEG format is a better choice.
 Having said that, it is prudent to test out the JPEG settings in your aircraft before you go out into the field.
 DJI provides tons of options – we prefer Landscape mode on our DJI Mavic Pro and the results are quite fantastic.
 DJI updates these settings with firmware upgrades.
 So, it is crucial that you check out the results of your images before embarking on important flight adventures.
 This can be accomplished by checking the settings in the DJI Go 4 app while connected to the Drone and capturing a few images outdoors.
 You can hover the aircraft a few feet above the ground to capture some testing images but it can also be done while holding the drone in hand.
 Ensure that you touch the screen to focus and then capture a sample image of an object at a distance.
 Then view the image on your computer or large screen for close inspection.

 Not so long ago, working with RAW images required the use of expensive software such as Lightroom along with expertise in using them.
-Now, the free Apple Photos app on MacOS can process images in RAW format.
+Now, the free Apple Photos app on macOS can process images in RAW format.

 Select a photo